Tofino Botanical Gardens for sale - BC Local News

 George Patterson has put his Tofino Botanical Gardens property up for sale.

-“I want to retire by the time I’m 80, so that’s four more years and I’ve decided to start the process now,” Patterson told the Westerly News.
+“I want to retire by the time I’m 80, so that’s four more years and I’ve decided to start the process now,” Patterson told Black Press.

 “I was 57 or so when I started the project; I wish I had started it 10 years earlier.
 I’ve actually been thinking about the continuity and the succession of the gardens for a long time and, in the last two or three years, I’ve come to a lot of realizations of how much of the physical work I can or want to do.”